 There are many reasons why you might experience an injury whilst you are running.
 For example, you may have chosen unsuitable footwear that isn't going to support you properly, and therefore puts you at risk of falls.
 Or perhaps the terrain that you are running on is uneven and could cause you to slip or fall.

 Regardless of the reason for it, an injury can often have a long lasting negative impact on your physical and mental health.
 Furthermore, an injury could also deter you from continuing with your running ambitions, even once you are back on your feet.

 The majority of running injuries are completely avoidable if you develop your practice at an appropriate pace, in an appropriate environment, and wear proper footwear.

 Training too much or over-exerting yourself during a single training session is one of the quickest ways to give yourself a running injury.
 The best way to train safely is to start slow and to never increase your efforts more than 10% with each session.
 So if you run ten miles one day, then when you go out running again be sure not to run more than 11 miles.
 This will help your body to improve slowly and makes it less likely that you will damage anything!

-It is also essential that you work to strengthen the rest of your body as well as working on your running.
+It is essential that you work to strengthen the rest of your body as well as working on your running.
 Include weight training in your regime so that you are working all of your muscle groups and building strength, alongside improving your stamina.

-The way that your foot hits the floor might sound like a small thing but it can actually lead to injury if you are not hitting the floor properly.
+The way that your foot hits the floor might sound like a small thing to be concerned about but it can actually lead to injury if you are not running in an optimum way.
 Research suggests that if the foot hits the floor heel first then the impact is distributed more evenly, helping to prevent injury.
-However there are some runners who believe that allowing the foot to land midfoot is the most protective way to run.
+However there are some runners who believe that allowing the foot to land mid-foot is the most protective way to run.